Australian Phenomics Network

 The Preclinical Drug Development Platform (PCDDP) is a state-of-the-art facility situated on the Potchefstroom campus of the North-West University in South Africa, established in 2011.Visit website

-The project aims to provide global researchers with GEM phenotype analysis technology by establishing an active global cooperation system with the International Mouse Phenotype Analysis Consortium (IMPC).Visit website
+The project aims to provide global researchers with GEM phenotype analysis technology by establishing an active global cooperation system with the International Mouse Phenotyping Consortium (IMPC).Visit website

 National Laboratory Animal Center, National Applied Research Laboratories (NARLabs)

 Being the largest laboratory animal resource center in Taiwan, NLAC also acts as the foundation and key platform for the development of biotechnology industry and biomedical research.
 We serve as an animal breeding and testing environment that meets international standards.Visit website

 There are different types of membership in the consortium.
 The different requirements per type are listed below.

 A track record of experience in high throughput phenotyping and/or large-scale knockout mouse production, allied to the physical resources to undertake such activities, or expertise in specialised (“Secondary level”) phenotyping that would add value to the resource and database.